Derrimut

-Located on the lands of the Wurundjeri Woiwurrung people, of the Kulin Nation, Derrimut is bounded by Foleys Road to the north, Robinsons Road to the west, the Western Ring Road to the east and Boundary Road to the south.

 Derrimut is a newly developed suburb in Melbourne.
 It is named after Derrimut, a nineteenth-century Aboriginal Elder.
+Derrimut is bounded by Foleys Road to the north, Robinsons Road to the west, the Western Ring Road to the east and Boundary Road to the south.
+Derrimut was once part of Deer Park, but was detached from the latter in 1998.

+History

+Derrimut is located on the lands of the Wurundjeri Woi-wurrung people, of the Kulin Nation.

 Derrimut Post Office opened on 1 June 1866 in the rural area, but closed in 1918.